ThomasVon2021/blikvm/README.md

 # Open and cheap DIY and plug-n-play KVM over IP

-BLIKVM is a Open KVM, it has three versions: CM4 Board, Raspberry HAT, PCIE Board.
+BliKVM is an open KVM.
+It comes in three device types: BliKVM CM4, BliKVM HAT and BliKVM PCIe.
-This device helps to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
+These devices help to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.

 Join our <a href="https://discord.gg/9Y374gUF6C" target="_blank">BLIKVM Discord Community</a> for Support, FAQ & News!
 <a href="https://www.blicube.com/BLIKVM/" target="_blank">BLIKVM detailed document links.</a>
 Purchase：<a href="https://www.aliexpress.com/item/1005003262886521.html?spm=a2g0o.store_pc_allProduct.8148356.5.39cd62bejpZaWF" target="_blank">BLIKVM CM4 version</a>